 To improve your ranking in the search results and show up in the first pages of Amazon’s organic listings, focus on conversation rates and ranking factors.
 Amazon built their search engine to sell products, and their success metrics revolve around revenue and gross margin per search.

 With improved conversion rates — turning traffic into paying customers — your pages will be rewarded by showing up higher in the organic Amazon listings.

-Ranking factors included in those organic listings are keywords, price, selection, availability, and sales history.
+Ranking factors that you can track include are keywords, price, selection, availability, and sales history.
 The more a product is selling, the more it tends to show up higher on the Amazon results list.

 7. Scale Until Saturated

 The final way of making money with your Amazon business is to scale until the market is saturated.
 Once everyone in your target market has been reached, and the product has run its course, it’s time to remove the listing and start selling a different product.